Nadock/verified_commits_check/README.md

       - uses: nadock/verified_commits_check@v1
 ```

-<sup><b><i>Note: Anyone who has your Slack Webhook URL can send you messages, so store it securly!</i></b></sup>
+<sup><b><i>Note: Anyone who has your Slack Webhook URL can send you messages, so store it securely!</i></b></sup>

 ## Common questions

 **What are verified commits?**

-Verified commits are commits that have been GPG signed by their author, ensuring they truely do come from a trusted source.
+Verified commits are commits that have been GPG signed by their author, ensuring they truly do come from a trusted source.
 GitHub has more details in their documentation [here](https://help.github.com/en/github/authenticating-to-github/managing-commit-signature-verification), including how to setup commit signing if you haven't already.

 When you commits are verified, you should see the "Verified" badge on your commits like this: